 The path to financial independence through investing is both simple but not always easy:

-- Spend less than you earn (“live below your means”) – understand the money gap.
+- Spend less than you earn (“live below your means”) – first understand then manage the money gap.

 - Invest a percentage of money earned as part of a long-term plan.